SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 ## Modules

 ### Running in Cloud Foundry
-The application consists of the following modules, which are deployed into the SAP BTP Cloud Foundry runtime of the provider subaccount.
+The application consists of the following modules which are deployed into the SAP BTP Cloud Foundry runtime of the provider subaccount.

 Provided by SAP:
 - Application Router